 Dear Home Ec 101,

-It seems like no matter what amount of coffee I make there is always a half-cup left in the pot at the end of day.
+It seems like no matter what amount of coffee I make there is always a half-cup of leftover coffee in the pot at the end of day.
 I hate wasting it.
 Are there any handy uses around the house or garden for leftover coffee?

 Something’s Brewing in Brampton

 Leftover coffee?
 You’re doing it wrong.
 I kid, I kid.

 There’s a lot of uses for leftover coffee and the grounds used to brew it.

 Here are 20 quick tips for using up leftover coffee or coffee grounds.

 Rather than rattle off ideas, I pitched the question on Twitter and let the Home Ec 101 Community at large answer it.
 Readers are welcome to add their own suggestions in the comments.

 Ready?
 Remember these were written for Twitter which has a 140 character limit.
 Cut some slack in the grammar department.

 1. Put it in the freezer & then use it in an organic “lasagna” garden style bed. @Skimtheocean